Enjoy some of our favorites:

 See more information, pictures, and directions:

-Note: Their are no lifeguards at this beach, if you not a strong swimmer, it is not recommended.
+Note: There are no lifeguards at this beach.
+If you are not a strong swimmer, it is not recommended.

 See more information, pictures, and directions: https://www.yelp.com/biz/makapuu-point-lighthouse-trail-honolulu

-7. Kailua Beach, Kailua Town, Lanikai, and Lanikai Pillbox Hike (35-55 minutes depending on route)
+7. Kailua Beach, Kailua Town, Lanikai, and Lanikai Pillbox Hike (35-55 minutes from Waikīkī, depending on route)